Easy Access Chicago

 CTA Visitor Pass

-The Chicago Transit Authority's Visitor Pass offers unlimited rides on CTA buses and trains all day: $5 for 1-day pass, $9 for 2-day pass, $12 for 3-day pass, $18 for 5-day pass.
-Full fare to ride a CTA bus or train is currently $1.75; the cost of a transfer is 25 cents, good for 2 more rides within 2 hours.
-Passes may be purchased at the airports, Visitor Information Centers, Union Station, and select Chicago attractions.
-For advance purchase, call 888-968-7282 or go to www.transitchicago.com/.
+The Chicago Transit Authority's Visitor Pass offers unlimited rides on CTA buses and trains all day: $5.75 for 1-day pass, $14 for 3-day pass, $23 for 7-day pass, $86 for 30-day pass.
+Full fare per ride with CTA fare card is currently $2.00 (bus) or $2.25 (train); the cost of the first transfer is 25 cents, the second is free, good for rides within 2 hours.
+Cash fare (bus only) is $2.25 per ride.
+Passes may be purchased at the airports, certain train stations and at retail locations around town.
+For advance purchase, call 888-968-7282 or 888-282-8891 (TTY) or go to www.transitchicago.com/.

 Insider Tips menu